zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Returns all value names associated with an enum type.

-   :et: An enum type or a string naming one.
+   :param et: An enum type or a string naming one.

    :returns: All enum value names associated with enum type *et*.